Registered Nurse

 - certificate of competence in vaccinations or cervical screening, if you are performing those duties.

-- College of Primary Health Care Nurses website - information about primary health care nursing
+- College of Primary Health Care Nurses website - primary health care nursing

 Personal requirements